ebzzry/ebzzry.github.io/src/en/nix.md

 need to quote it with single or double quotes explicitly—it does that internally.
 You still have to quote a URL if you use variable interpolation.
 The `maintainers` attribute is a list of the people handling that package.
-The `platforms` attribute is important: it categorizes a package properly—we don’t want to build a package on macOS that only runs on GNU/Linux.
+The `platforms` attribute is important: it categorizes a package properly—we don’t want to build a package on macOS that only runs on Linux.

 If a newer version of *GNU Hello* comes out, say version 2.11, modify the appropriate attributes.
 But first, let’s create a separate branch for it: